 You’ve made the decision to build a timber frame home and are on the brink of entering the design process, but have you thought about what your actual timber frame will look like?
-During this process, there are three aspects of design that can ultimately be changed to create a home that is unique to you; the architectural feel, the layout, and its timber frame skeleton.
-While all three elements work together to create a home, they do not have to be inherently tied together.
-Today we will talk about the relationship between timber framing and the rest of a home’s design and how you can modify it to match your specific project goals.
+During this process, there are three aspects of design that can ultimately be changed, creating a home that is unique to you.
+These three elements are: the architectural feel, the layout, and the timber frame skeleton.

-In this image, the two floor plans seen have identical layouts, but their timber skeleton is completely different.
-In the left layout, the timber structure is seen expanding over all of the main living spaces, offering a more open feel for this central area.
-In the layout on the right, the timber frame extends from the entrance through the great room, placing a greater focus on this particular space.
+The two floor plans seen above have identical layouts, but you wouldn’t know it at first glance.
+This is because their timber skeletons are completely different.
+In the left layout, the timber structure is seen expanding over the entirety of the main living spaces, offering a more open feel for this central area.
+Compare it to the layout on the right where the timber frame extends from the entrance through the great room, placing a greater focus on this particular space.

-For many clients, it can be hard to envision the combination of their desired exterior elevations, the layout, and the timber framing in a completed state.
-With Riverbend’s design process, we provide you with conceptual examples as a source of inspiration, as well as designers who understand your project goals so that you can gain a better idea of how your finished home will look, inside and out.
+For many clients, it is difficult to envision the combination of their desired exterior elevations and layout with the timber frame.
+With Riverbend’s design process, you don’t have to.
+We not only provide you with conceptual examples as a source of inspiration, as well as designers who understand your dream, we also provide you with a Virtual Reality (VR) tour of your design, allowing you to look up and “see” your timber frame.
+Combined, you gain a complete picture of how your finished home will look, inside and out.

 Whether you’re looking for more information or would simply like to learn more about us and our services, don’t hesitate to contact us.
 Please follow the link below to access our online form or call us at 888.486.2363 in the US or 888.999.4744 in Canada.
 We look forward to hearing from you.Order Riverbend Brochure Contact Us